 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

 Oil Refinery and Pipeline: Sri Lanka’s only refinery and the main port-to-refinery pipeline are in urgent need of upgrading and expansion.
-The state-owned Ceylon Petroleum Corporation (CPC) runs the Sapugaskanda refinery and is planning to modernize the existing refinery and build a new one.
-Although the government has made multiple announcements on building a new refinery, no new projects have commenced.
+The state-owned Ceylon Petroleum Corporation (CPC) runs the Sapugaskanda refinery and plans to modernize the existing refinery and build a new one have been discussed for several years.
+Several companies have submitted proposals for this project, but the government has yet to award a contract.
 The CPC expects to increase the refining capacity from the current 50,000 barrels per day to 100,000 barrels per day.
 Sri Lanka’s main 5.8-kilometer oil pipeline also needs urgent replacement.
 The Government awarded a feasibility study to a Singaporean company to explore options for refinery upgrade and refurbishment.

 The refurbishment of the Sapugaskanda oil refinery is a high priority for the Government of Sri Lanka.
 Output from the Sapugaskanda oil refinery meets 40 percent of Sri Lanka’s demand for refined fuels, while the government imports 60 percent of the refined fuels consumed domestically.
-Once the feasibility study is complete there will be an opportunity for U.S. companies to participate in the RFP.
+A feasibility study was carried out in 2021, however the government has yet to publish a Request for Proposals (RFP).

 The government is also interested in the construction of a private sector owned refinery that could serve both the domestic market and export market.
 The Ministry of Petroleum will consider these proposals on a regular basis (no tender required) and will seek the Cabinet’s approval on vetted viable projects.
 Companies must secure requisite financing to be a serious contender.